 Warm tones also have their place in health app design.
 However, for medical mobile apps, we suggest using them thoughtfully and sparingly as highlighters, unless you’re planning to design the whole app using warm colors (which could be appropriate in some cases).

 If you do prefer using a warm color palette as the foundation for your app’s design, we strongly recommend only using softer, more neutral shades.
 Vibrant colors can be quite irritating and hard on the eyes and they also tend to be much more difficult to combine with other colors aesthetically.

-For a medical mobile app, warm tones are best used as particular design elements (such as icons or CTA buttons), in combination with a cold-toned background.
-By using palette contrasts appropriately, you can create an interface that has a clean, calming effect on the user, while also contributing to intuitive UX design.
+In the user interface design for healthcare applications, warm tones are best used as particular design elements (such as icons or CTA buttons), in combination with a cold-toned background.
+By using palette contrasts appropriately, you can create a medical app interface that has a clean, calming effect on the user, while also contributing to intuitive UX design.

 Pink is the color of childhood, tenderness, sensitivity, and romance.
-It is often associated with being taken care of and with babies and mothers, which is why it’s primarily used for designing platforms related to women’s health and childbirth.
+It is often associated with babies and mothers.
+So if you are wondering how to design a medical app or website related to women’s health and childbirth, go with pink.

 Jackson Women’s Health Organization provides family planning services focused on meeting the unique healthcare needs of thousands of women.
 Their website combines a beautiful pink color palette and well-placed accents with a cold-toned background.

 SteelKiwi Advice: Generally, pink represents love, compassion, fertility, and youth.
 In many Western countries, however, pink has various connotations to gender and sexuality and is most often associated with femininity or more “girly” products.

 Therefore, using pink in gender-neutral platforms may not be appropriate or could be considered offensive or gender-biased because of this association.